Central bank: Monetary policy instruments

-The primary tools available to central banks are open market operations (including repurchase agreements), reserve requirements, interest rate policy (through control of the discount rate), and control of the money supply.
+The primary monetary policy tool available to central banks is the administered interest rate paid on qualifying deposits held with them.
+Adjusting this rate up or down influences the rate commercial banks pay on their own customer deposits, which in turn influences the rate that commercial banks charge customers for loans.

 A central bank affects the monetary base through open market operations, if its country has a well developed market for its government bonds.
 This entails managing the quantity of money in circulation through the buying and selling of various financial instruments, such as treasury bills, repurchase agreements or "repos", company bonds, or foreign currencies, in exchange for money on deposit at the central bank.
 Those deposits are convertible to currency, so all of these purchases or sales result in more or less base currency entering or leaving market circulation.

-For example, if the central bank wishes to decrease interest rates (executing expansionary monetary policy), it purchases government debt, thereby increasing the amount of cash in circulation or crediting banks' reserve accounts.
-Commercial banks then have more money to lend, so they reduce lending rates, making loans less expensive.
-Cheaper credit card interest rates increase consumer spending.
+If the central bank wishes to decrease interest rates, it reduces its administered rates (Bank Rate, the reverse repurchase agreement rate and the discount rate).
+This results in commercial banks bidding down the rate they pay customers on their deposits and, subsequently, loan rates are reduced commensurately.
+Cheaper credit can increase consumer spending or business investment, stimulating output growth.
+On the other hand, cheaper interest income can reduce spending, suppressing output.
 Additionally, when business loans are more affordable, companies can expand to keep up with consumer demand.
 They ultimately hire more workers, whose incomes increase, which in its turn also increases the demand.
-This method is usually enough to stimulate demand and drive economic growth to a healthy rate.
-Usually, the short-term goal of open market operations is to achieve a specific short-term interest rate target.
+This method is usually enough to stimulate demand and drive economic growth to a higher rate.
 In other instances, monetary policy might instead entail the targeting of a specific exchange rate relative to some foreign currency or else relative to gold.
-For example, in the case of the United States the Federal Reserve targets the federal funds rate, the rate at which member banks lend to one another overnight; however, the monetary policy of China (since 2014) is to target the exchange rate between the Chinese renminbi and a basket of foreign currencies.
+For example, in the case of the United States, the Federal Reserve targets the federal funds rate, the rate at which member banks lend to one another overnight; however, the monetary policy of China (since 2014) is to target the exchange rate between the Chinese renminbi and a basket of foreign currencies.